This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 - fresh parsley

-- ranch dressing seasoning (see substitutions in recipe)
+- ranch dressing seasoning (see substitutions in recipe notes)

 I recommend using ground turkey that comes in a plastic tray, rather than in a tube.
 The ground turkey that comes in plastic trays tends to be firmer in texture and less “wet.”